AlbertoCuadra/Personal_Website/content/talk/msc11/index.md

   city: Tenerife
   country: Spain

-summary: Poster presented in .
+summary: Poster presented in 11th Mediterranean combustion symposium.
 abstract: "As a first step towards the development of a wider-scope thermochemical tool, in this work we present a thermochemical code with application to gaseous combustion problems recently implemented by the authors in MATLAB.
 The code solves six chemical equilibrium problems (TP, HP, SP, TV, EV and SV transformations; where
 T denotes temperature, P pressure, H enthalpy, S entropy, E internal energy and V volume), incident and reflected planar shock waves, as well as ideal detonations